Álvaro de Bazán, 2nd Marquess of Santa Cruz

-Career
+Life and career

-Not as famous as his father, Alvaro II had nevertheless a distinguished military career, as well as on land as on sea.
+He was born on 1571 in Naples.
+Not as famous as his father, Álvaro II had nevertheless a distinguished military career, as well as on land as on sea.

 He was Governor of the Duchy of Milan (1630–1631), Maestro de Campo General in Flanders under the Governess of the Spanish Netherlands Isabel Clara Eugenia (1631), a Spanish Navy commander and Army land General during the Thirty Years War, Member of the Spanish Councils of War and the State Council, Marquess of El Viso, Lord of Valdepeñas, and a Grandee of Spain.

-Älvaro II main military actions were:
+Álvaro II main military actions were: